Soup to Nuts

 Soup to Nuts is a 1930 American pre-Code comedy film written by cartoonist, sculptor, author, and inventor Rube Goldberg and directed by Benjamin Stoloff.
 It was the film debut of the original four members who would later, minus Ted Healy, go on to become known as The Three Stooges comic trio (Shemp Howard, Moe Howard, and Larry Fine).
 Goldberg made a cameo appearance in the film as himself, opening letters in a restaurant.
 Several other comedians are also featured.

+The U.S. copyright to Soup to Nuts expired, and the film entered the public domain on January 1, 2026.